felixge/can/README.md

 **Work in progress:** Nothing to see here yet.
 This is highly experimental.

-# Can - The airtight database for your personal data!
+# Can - The airtight database for personal data

 Can is a a key value store suitable for small data (up to 1 million documents), focused on portability, fast syncronization, reliability and encryption.